List of Spider-Man and His Amazing Friends characters: Kraven the Hunter

-Kraven appears in the Spider-Man and His Amazing Friends episode "The Crime Of All Centuries", voiced by George DiCenzo.
+Kraven appears in the episode "The Crime Of All Centuries", voiced by George DiCenzo.
 He manages to bring the dinosaurs he caught from the Savage Land to Manhattan to prove the existence of the Savage Land.
 Kraven later captures Firestar so that he can use her powers to power up a machine that will hatch his dinosaur army.

 Loki

-Loki appears in the Spider-Man and His Amazing Friends episode "The Vengeance of Loki", voiced by John Stephenson.
+Loki appears in the episode "The Vengeance of Loki", voiced by John Stephenson.

 Mordred

-Mordred appeared in the Spider-Man and His Amazing Friends episode "Knights and Demons", voiced by John Stephenson.
+Mordred appeared in the episode "Knights and Demons", voiced by John Stephenson.

 Mysterio

 He made an appearance in the episode "Spidey Goes Hollywood", voiced by Peter Cullen.
 He blackmails a director to persuade Spider-Man to star in a movie, rigged with devices he created.

 Doctor Octopus

-Michael Bell reprises his role of Doctor Octopus from the 1982 Incredible Hulk animated series, in the Spider-Man and His Amazing Friends episode "Spidey Meets the Girl of Tomorrow".
+Michael Bell reprises his role of Doctor Octopus from the 1982 Incredible Hulk animated series, in the episode "Spidey Meets the Girl of Tomorrow".
 He plots to steal a time machine from two siblings from the future.